 A: Research still needs to look into it, but patients are already trying to get off their antidepressants microdosing with psychedelic substances.
 Some of the patients noticed an improvement in mental clarity, down to earth feel, and overall mood.
 Many doctors approve the use of psilocybin (increase the dose, while decreasing the antidepressant), but proper microdosing should be followed.
 A doctor’s approval should also be obtained.

 A: Several methods will help one deal with the withdrawal symptoms when getting off antidepressants.
 Yoga, meditation, good sleep throughout the night and counseling will help the patient deal with the withdrawal symptoms a lot easier.
-For example, at Holistic Sanctuary, the patient goes through liver detox, mitochondria repair protocol, coffee enemas for eliminating all the antidepressants residues in the body.
+For example, at The Holistic Sanctuary, all patient receive daily NAD+ iv drips, Powerful brain repair IV drip, daily HBOT sessions, liver cleanse, mitochondria repair protocol, coffee enemas to release glutathione, and carbon sauna for eliminating all the antidepressants residues in the body.
 If you’re trying it to do it on your own, you may also try to exercise, eat a healthy diet with proper nutrients, vitamins, and minerals.
 You should continue cutting the pills into quarters and take it until they ran out.
-The smaller the do you end with, the better it will be for you.
+The smaller dose you end with, the better it will be for you.

 A: More research reveals the benefits of CBD oil (made from cannabidiol and diluted in a type of oil) for people with depression and anxiety.
 SSRIs are the most common category of antidepressants, and it’s also because of the lower risk for side effects.
 When getting off these antidepressants, though, the withdrawal symptoms are challenging to handle by the patients.